 A little less then full bloom

-With about 50-70% of sakura cherry blossoms remaining, there are still a great number of blossoms to enjoy throughout High Park.
+With about 50-70% of sakura cherry blossoms remaining, there are still a significant number of blooms to enjoy throughout High Park.

-Thursday May 10 and Friday May 11 offer a couple more chances to see them, but don’t wait too long!
-The petals are beginning to fall, which in itself is a beautiful sight to see, but that also means that there will be less and less blossoms to see with each passing day.
+Thursday, May 10 and Friday, May 11 offer a couple more chances to see them, but don’t wait too long!
+The petals are beginning to fall, which in itself is a beautiful sight to see, but that also means that there will be less and fewer blossoms to see with each passing day.

 And as a reminder to let nature drop the blossom petals naturally - please don’t shake the branches when taking photos!